Why don't digital creations feel like my own?

 Key Question

-"Which unfolding strategy makes paper craft templates easier to cut, fold, and assemble?"
+"Which unfolding method is easiest to cut, fold, and assemble?"

-Participants consistently preferred side-priority unfolding, reporting that it was easier to follow, cut, and assemble.
-Based on this feedback, TypoFold adopts side-priority unfolding as the default method.
+Participants preferred the side-priority unfolding method and responded that it was easier to cut and assemble.
+Based on these results, TypoFold adopted side-priority unfolding as the default method.

 User Test